Beam-Connectivity/autocheri/index.md

 - - -

-# Automotive Security by Design Summit, UK
+# Automotive Security by Design Summit: UK

 The AutoCHERI consortium hosted a workshop on 01 February 2024 to bring together leaders in automotive cyber security to discuss the challenges the industry is facing.
 With a focus on taking a holistic, security by design approach, the delegates explored the value that secure hardware foundations can bring to the automotive industry.